FacilMap/facilmap/docs/src/developers/client/methods.md

 type FindOnMapResult = FindOnMapMarker | FindOnMapLine;
 ```

-Returns an array of stripped down [`Marker`](./types.md#marker) and [`Line`](./types.md#line) objects.

-At the moment, the method returns markers/lines whose name contains the search term, although this might be improved in the future.
-The results are sorted by similarity – the `similary` property is a number between 0 and 1, with 1 meaning that the marker/line name is exactly identical with the search term.
+At the moment, the method returns markers/lines whose name contains the search term, although this might be extended in the future.
+The results are sorted by similarity – the `similarity` property is a number between 0 and 1, with 1 meaning that the marker/line name is exactly identical with the search term.

 ## `getHistory()`

-Client: `getHistory(mapSlug, { start?, limit? })`\
+Client: `getHistory(mapSlug, { start?, limit? })` or `mapSubscription.getHistory({ start?, limit? })`\
 Socket: `emit("getHistory", mapSlug, { start?, limit? }, callback)`\
 REST: `GET /map/<mapSlug>/history?start=<start?>&limit=<limit?>`